 For years, Sonos has been synonymous with the concept of multi-room audio, so it’s almost hard to know which came first.
 At the very least, Sonos spotted a trend long before its competitors – at most, it’s responsible for making the market what it is today.

-While this is still recommended for the most robust connection – particularly for speakers spread across a large house for example – a recent update now allows users to skip this step, as long as their wireless network is strong enough to reach the room (s) containing the speaker(s).
+While this is still recommended for the most robust connection – particularly for speakers spread across a large house, for example – users can now skip this step, as long as their wireless network is strong enough to reach the room (or rooms) containing the speakers.

 This basically allows speakers to pass information between one another directly, rather than having to go via the router, guarding against dropouts and playback issues caused by less-than-perfect wi-fi.
 With so few rivals having implemented a similar set-up, Sonos still has the advantage in this respect.

 More after the break